Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Preliminaries

-It is well known that if we have a product test configuration induced by a holomorphic vector field on $(S, \Delta)$, then the generalized Futaki invariant defined above becomes the classical Futaki invariant.
-In particular, same as Lemma \ref{lem-Futlinear}, we have: \begin{lem} Assume a log Fano variety $(S, \Delta)$ admits a torus action by $T'\cong (\bC^*)^{r'}$.
-Let $\frak{t'}$ be the Lie algebra of $T'$.
-Then the Futaki invariant $\eta\mapsto \Fut(S_\bC, \Delta_\bC; \eta)$ is a linear function with respect to $\eta\in \frak{t'}$. \end{lem}
+It is well known that if we have a product test configuration induced by a vector field coming from a $\mathbb{C}^*$-action on $(S, B)$, then the generalized Futaki invariant defined above becomes the classical Futaki invariant.
+It also follows from Lemma \ref{lem-Futlinear} that \begin{lem} Assume a log Fano variety $(S, B)$ admits a torus action by $T\cong (\bC^*)^{r}$.
+Let $N$ be the coweight lattice of $T$.
+Then the Futaki invariant $\eta\mapsto \Fut(S\times \bC, B\times \bC; \eta)$ is linear with respect to $\eta\in N_{\bR}$. \end{lem}